 - The infection may follow different clinical courses:

-- Localised infection - skin, eyes or mouth.
-This occurs in about 30% of cases.
+- Localised infection - skin, eyes or mouth (SEM).
+This is the most common presentation and occurs in about 45% of cases.
 The vesicles are often at the presenting part or at sites of minor trauma, such as a scalp electrode.

 - Localised infections may progress to CNS or disseminated infection if not treated with intravenous aciclovir.